 Formation of the Society

 In 2003 ISME celebrated its 50th anniversary.
 To mark the occasion the Society published "Toward A Global Community - The International Society for Music Education 1953 - 2003".
-This can be downloaded from this page.
+This can be downloaded below.